Genivia/RE-flex/README.md

    [Tiger Compiler](https://assignments.lrde.epita.fr/tools/reflex.html).
 2. The RE/flex regex engine is used by the [ugrep](https://ugrep.com) utility.

-The RE/flex lexical analyzer generator is compatible with Flex lexer specifications and Bison parsers.
-RE/flex offers new lexical analysis features (see below) and includes contributions to make integration with Bison and other parsers more robust.
+The RE/flex lexical analyzer generator is fully compatible with Flex lexer specifications and Bison parsers.
+RE/flex offers new lexical analysis features (see further below) and includes contributions to make integration with Bison and other parsers more robust.

 RE/flex is faster than Flex and much faster than regex libraries such as Boost.Regex, C++11 std::regex, PCRE2 and RE2.
 For example, tokenizing a 2 KB